jgesser/IpCamera/README.md

 ## Roadmap for further development

-Currently the focus is on creating a stable framework that allows multiple brands to be used in a consistent way.
+Currently the focus is on creating a stable framework that allows all brands to be used in a consistent way, over loads of features that most users wont use.
 Sharing rules with others will become easier if all brands are handled the same way and with channels that have the same name.

 If you need a feature added that is in an API and you can not program, please raise an issue ticket at Github with a sample of what a browser shows when you enter in the URL, it is usually very quick to add features.